 Interpretation and Amendments

-Any questions of interpretation or application of the Student Conduct Code shall be referred to the Director of Student Conduct for final determination.
+Any questions of interpretation or application of the Graduate Student Conduct Code shall be referred to the Director of Student Conduct for final determination.

-The Student Conduct Code will be reviewed in its entirety every two years.
-Any time prior to the next biennial review of the Student Conduct Code, a recognized constituency or the Dean of Students may request a review of the Student Conduct Code by submitting a written request to the Vice President for Student Affairs.
+The Graduate Student Conduct Code will be reviewed in its entirety every two years.
+Any time prior to the next biennial review of the Graduate Student Conduct Code, a recognized constituency or the Dean of Students may request a review of the Graduate Student Conduct Code by submitting a written request to the Vice President for Student Affairs.

 Any substantive changes will be reviewed in accordance with applicable governance policy and procedures.